Home loans: Credit check

 How does your credit affect your ability to access home loans?

-Your credit history directly impacts on your ability to access home loans.
 When you apply for a home loan, banks and lenders check your credit file before you can get approved.
 Your credit file acts as a representation of your credit history and can include: unpaid bills, getting declined from a loan, late payments, if you have applied too often or if you have declared bankruptcy.

 The lender will check your credit file and if you do have any negative marks, your options will be limited.
 All your past dealings with borrowed money are collected and is used as an indication of your future ability to make repayments.
-This is why your credit history is so important when applying for loans.

 Improving your chances of being approved for a home loan